reza-rezvani2052/maktab-video-extractor/README.md

 - Automatic login using credentials stored in a `.env` file
 - Session persistence using Playwright storage_state to avoid repeated logins
+- Automatically detects and supports both the legacy and the new Maktabkhooneh website themes
 - Automatically starts from the first lesson of a course
 - Supports both **"جلسه اول"** and **"ثبت‌نام"** buttons
 - Traverses all chapters and lessons through the course sidebar